 It’s even okay to have something work or have an “aha!” moment and not know why.

-The key is getting back out on the river, in that spreadsheet, or in front of that Figma file, and trying again.
+The key is getting back out on the river, in that spreadsheet or in front of that Figma file, and trying again.
 Fly fishing inspires me to assess and retry over and over again in my creative work; to try that rock around the bend just one more time because maybe, just maybe, there’s a beautiful brook trout waiting to sip my fly.

 What was your path to your current position?

 I started out at Square in Account Management, which means I worked with some of Square’s largest businesses and helped them understand how they could better run their business with Square.
 This meant educating them on products that might be a good fit for them, helping them understand how to run relevant reports for their business, and helping them implement new products or features.
 I wanted to learn the ins and outs of how businesses functioned with Square; what their pain points were, what they loved about using Square, and what they wished we had in our feature set.
-I learned how to talk about Square and all of its products in incredibly nuanced ways, memorizing each feature and price, which very much came in handy later.
+I learned how to talk about Square and all of its products in incredibly nuanced ways, memorising each feature and price, which very much came in handy later.
 I found myself craving the ability to speak to our sellers on a larger scale and platform.

 I taught myself SQL, with a boost from a General Assembly one-day class, so I could make the jump to Square’s Marketing Operations team.
 My day-to-day role focused on the technical operations of delivering millions of emails to our sellers.
-We worked with our Creative team that communicates value props, feature launches, and the Square brand and voice.
+We worked with our Creative team that communicates value props, feature launches and the Square brand and voice.
 All of the product knowledge I accrued in Account Management allowed me to execute effectively during quality assurance with the team, especially as products constantly updated and changed.
 After our team migrated our entire email system and all of our creative onto a new software platform, an opportunity opened on the creative side for a creative project manager role.
 I’ve been a lifelong fan of photography (I shoot film in my free time) and video and already loved working with the team, so I jumped at the opportunity to get closer to the creative side of things.
 It felt like the right fit for me and a place to apply my previous operations experience to help tighten up the ways we operate and how we ship work.

-Who’s your favorite Square seller and why?
+Who’s your favourite Square seller and why?